 Statistical Analyses.
-With ICR as the dependent measure, we will use a 2X2 mixed model ANOVA to test for a significant age group x gender interaction.
-An a priori power analysis indicates that a sample size of n=40 has >90% power to detect a moderately large effect size (0.75).
-As our preliminary behavioral study has found a moderate (>0.70) effect of age, we anticipate that this study will be adequately powered with 12 subjects per cell for a total n=48, even if effect sizes are smaller than expected.
+With ICR as the dependent measure, we will use an ANOVA to test for a significant main effect of age group.
+Gender and SES will be included as covariates in the model to control for potential confounding factors.
+An a priori power analysis indicates that a sample size of n=40 has 90% power to detect a moderate effect size (0.52).
+As our preliminary behavioral study has found a moderate (>0.55) effect of age, we anticipate that this study will be adequately powered with 20 subjects per group, even if effect sizes are smaller than expected.
+For our BOLD data, we will generate contrasts of [WANT-CON] conditions to identify brain activity associated with subjective decision-making.
 Within subjects, we will define ROI a priori based on our past studies (Boettiger et al., 2007; Boettiger et al., 2009).
-Activity differences within these ROI will be assessed via the same type of ANOVA.
-Additional exploratory mapwise analyses will seek to identify brain areas in which activity during Now/Later decisions shows main effects of age or gender, or their interaction.
+[WANT-CON] contrast differences within these ROI will be assessed via the same type of ANOVA.
+Additional exploratory mapwise analyses will seek to identify brain areas in which activity during Now/Later decisions shows main effects of age group.

 Expected Results & Interpretation.
 We expect that during Now/Later decision-making, adults will engage the OFC to a greater extent than will late adolescents and that the degree of activation will be negatively correlated with our behavioral measure of immediate reward bias (ICR).
-Additionally, we expect that late adolescents will show greater activation in subcortical impulse-related structures such as the amygdala and ventral striatum and that the degree of activation in these structures will be positively correlated with ICR.
+Additionally, we expect that late adolescents will show greater activation in subcortical impulse-related structures such as the amygdalae and ventral striatum, and that the degree of activation in these structures will positively correlate with ICR.